• Skip to primary navigation

 Last, season your soup with salt and pepper and any other seasonings you like.

-I also like to add some raw cream to each bowl of soup to add a silky richness but you can skip that if you want.
+I also like to add some raw cream to each bowl of soup to add silky richness, but you can skip that if you want.

 White bowl of creamy vegetable soup on a blue and white paisley tablecloth.